 Your Child’s Job is Done When He or She Enters the Room - We want the adults in class to participate actively -- but all your child needs to do is show up.
 Each child has his or her own learning style, personality, and temperament.
 Your child does not need to sit still, pay attention, or do what the teacher is doing.
 Young children are “sponges” and absorb the rich musical experience of the class whether they are staring at the ceiling, checking out their socks, practicing walking skills, or interacting with other kids.
 They are learning music skills even when they are “just” observing others, sitting still in your lap, or off exploring on the other side of the room.
 So, unless they are posing a safety hazard to themselves or other children, let them do their own thing, and know that they are learning in their own way.
 You’ll be amazed at what they show you in a few weeks’ time, at home.

 Music Together Happens at Home All Week Long! - Class is fun and a place for inspiration, observation and absorption – your child’s musical expression will happen later, at home.
 The kids “download” the experience in class.
 They “print it out” at home.
-Each session, you will receive the songs we will sing in class in several forms – a download code to listen on your devices, two copies of a CD, and a songbook.
+Each session, you will receive the songs we will sing in class in several forms – a download code to listen on your devices, a CD, and a songbook.
 Listen on-the-go with the “Hello Everybody” mobile app.
 Listen to the songs at home as frequently as possible – this will make a HUGE difference in what your family gets out of our program.
 Play the music for your child while he or she is playing, or before taking a nap, or at bedtime.
 Play the songs in the car or while you are cooking dinner, and sing them when changing a diaper or pushing the stroller!
 Repetition is key for young children!
 Use the illustrated songbook with your child, as you would a picture-book and use it to help you remember the songs, get activity ideas, or to play along if you play an instrument.

 SING! - Please do not talk during class.
 You are your child’s primary role model; if you lose focus, the children will as well.
 When everyone is singing, the children get drawn into that musical energy.
 When adults talk during class, the children get confused where to put their attention, and the class feels disorganized.
 In addition, the silence between songs is a crucial time for the children to develop the important ability to audiate -- to be “thinking musically” even when no music is present.
 During that silence, we might hear your child sing!